imuds/iMP/Python/readme_Python.txt

     *** NOTE: with a larger time step, simulation reaches a steady state sooner, but with a higher probability to face difficulty in convergence ***

-******** CAUTION: Python ver. curresntly does not track time so time-depth relationship is estimated based on burial rate.
+******** CAUTION: IMP Python ver. currently does not track time explicitly.
+Time-depth relationship is estimated based on burial rate.
     When plotting against the burial-rate-based time scale, results by Python ver. are exactly the same as those with Fortran ver.
     Lysocline estimates are irrelevant to time-track so they are the same between different source codes (Fortran, Python and MATLAB). ********

-Final CaCO3 wt% and burial results are stored in lys_sense_cc-xx_rr-yy.txt and ccbur_sense_cc-xx_rr-yy.txt files, respectively, where xx and yy are CaCO3 rain flux and OM/CaCO3 rain ratio, respectively Signal data at the bottom of mixed layer, at a depth as twice deep as the mixed layer bottom and at the bottom of sediment are stored in sigmly.txt, sigmlyd.txt and sigbtm.txt, respectively
+Output data is made in almost the same formats as those in Fortran ver.
+In case of Python ver., result directory is made in a directory under 'python' branches.
+E.g., /output/profiles/python/multi/oxanox/...,
+    /output/res/python/multi/oxanox/...
+Ploting the results can be done with python scripts in /plot directory.
+You need to indicate you are plotting Python ver. results by switch on/off
+    (i.e., make a logical parameter 'python' = True in these scripts).